4th-earth/site-fourth-earth/site-raw/content.md

 ## Social Contract

-The Social Contract, is an agreement or understanding between Players (including the Narrator, if applicable) about how they will behave towards each other.
 Much like character for the individual and culture for the group, a Social Contract will exist.
 The question is: How transparent, intentional, and formal is it?

 Another way to look at it, the Social Contract outlines the guidelines and guardrails for meatspace.